 Already hard at work on college applications?
 You’re not alone.
 More and more students are opting to apply early.
-At CSU, we call this an “early action” application.
-All first-year students who submit a complete application by December 1 are considered early action applicants.
+At Colorado State University, we call this an “early action” application.

 Early action is non-binding, which means you’re not committing yourself to CSU by applying early.
 And, it offers big benefits.
 Follow along as we share some of the best reasons to apply early.